gheritarish/telmar/src/content/blog/logs.md

 So it failed, but I am not blind.
 I have logs.
 I can, hopefully, find what happened.
 Well, let's try to understand it.

-Let's assume we have the following logs, here presented in two formats: short, to help reading, and structured in JSON, which is closer to what I would find in a real situation.
+Let's assume we have the following logs, here presented in two formats: short, to help reading, then structured in JSON, which is closer to what I would find in a real situation.

 ```plaintext